-We then use the data to customise the experience of the Duke and Terrific websites, the content of our emails and our social media marketing campaigns to fit with your interests and previous behaviour.
+We then use the data to customise the experience of the Duke websites, the content of our emails and our social media marketing campaigns to fit with your interests and previous behaviour.

 The use of this data in this way is covered under the legitimate use basis of GDPR - our business, and the provision of goods and services to you in an efficient and knowledgeable way is enhanced the use of your data in this way.